rsq-code12/VyasoAI/README.md

 ## Notes
 - This is a skeleton for rapid iteration; components are minimal but wired for CI.
 - See `PROJECT_BIBLE.md` for stack choices, APIs, security rules, and governance.
+- Test artifacts like `test-results/` and `.vscode-test/` are ignored.